-All costs for the building were funded with private gifts, contributed by more than 1,500 donors.
+All costs for the building were funded with private gifts from more than 1,500 donors.
 UNC provided instructional technology in the building’s six classrooms.

 Library | Stone Center